KennyMcGeoch/LeetCodeExercises/README.md

 1657.
 Determine if Two Strings Are Close (Medium) 1662.
 Check If Two String Arrays are Equivalent (Easy) 1667.
 Fix Names in a Table (Easy)
-1685.
+1684.
+Count the Number of Consistent Strings (Easy) 1685.
 Sum of Absolute Differences in a Sorted Array (Medium) 1688.
 Count of Matches in Tournament (Easy)
 1672.
 Richest Customer Wealth (Easy)